top of page

 Different Paths to Change

-On the other hand, releasing subconscious beliefs requires repeated experiences that contradict them, often accompanied by emotional processing.
-It's more like gradually wearing a new path through a field than simply deciding to walk in a new direction.
+Conscious lessons can be updated relatively quickly with new information.
+If we learn a more efficient way to solve a math problem, we can begin using it immediately.
+On the other hand, releasing subconscious beliefs requires repeated experiences that contradict them.
+This process is often accompanied by emotional processing.
+It resembles gradually wearing a new path through a field rather than simply deciding to walk in a new direction.

 Implications for Personal Growth